 Posted by Dennis G. Lucan on July 15, 2019

-The event commenced with a breakfast meeting where delegates consulted with their fellow country members and met other country delegates and reacquainting with friends made at the 5th MUN.
+The 6th Regent’s Model United Nations commenced with a breakfast meeting where delegates consulted with their fellow country members and met other country delegates and reacquainting with friends made at the 5th MUN.
 The two-day conference saw student/delegates negotiate with more than 100 students from the UK, Germany, Georgia and Israel to find solutions to real world problems.

 Dr Kate Fanning opened the conference, focusing on human rights issues in honour of the 70th anniversary of the Universal Declaration of Human Rights.
 Dr Fanning went on to explain that 2019 ‘YMUN conference would address some of the most challenging and critical issues which humanity currently faces.
 Over the past year, famines, conflicts, terrorist attacks, natural disasters and extreme weather events, not to mention threats posed by new technologies, have wreaked havoc in the lives of many millions of people across the world, negatively impacting the very foundations of human rights, including: the right to life and living with dignity, health and security.
 In a fast changing world, your students will be tasked this year with exploring human-rights based solutions to a multitude of challenges that are threatening the very core of humanity’.

 Professor Mekelberg, began the formal address with 2 minutes silence for the 40 migrants, killed by air strike at the Tajoura Detention Centre, just outside Tripoli in Libya.
 Tajoura houses approximately 600 migrants, including women and children.